Nested Sequents for First-Order Modal Logics via Reachability Rules: Conclusion

 With the above notions, we can now define the operation of our reachability rules $\prdia$, $\prexi$, and $\prexii$ which are displayed in \fig~\ref{fig:reachability-rules}.
-We remark that the side conditions dictating the operation of such rules are specified in \dfn~\ref{def:side-conditions} below.
-As mentioned in the introduction, reachability rules incorporate two kinds of functionality: (i) the propagation of formulae along paths within a sequent, and (ii) the search of data along paths within a sequent.
-Reachability rules that only incorporate the first kind of functionality are well-known in the literature, and constitute \emph{propagation rules}~\cite{CasCerGasHer97,Fit72,GorPosTiu11,Sim94}.
-In this regard, $\prdia$ serves as a propagation rule proper, being an instance of the propagation rule $(\mathsf{Prop})$ defined in~\cite[p.~24]{CiaLyoRamTiu21}.
-On the other hand, rules that incorporate the second kind of functionality have only been defined more recently~\cite{Fit14,Lyo21a,Lyo21thesis}.
-In this regard, $\prexi$ and $\prexii$ serve as reachability rules; although such rules only exhibit the second kind of functionality, we do note that reachability rules mixing both kinds of functionality do exist, having been defined for first-order intuitionistic logics~\cite{Lyo21thesis}.
+The side conditions dictating the operation of such rules are specified in \dfn~\ref{def:side-conditions} below.
+As mentioned previously, reachability rules incorporate two kinds of functionality: (i) the propagation of formulae along paths within a sequent, and (ii) the search of data along paths within a sequent.
+Rules that only incorporate the first kind of functionality occur in the literature, and constitute \emph{propagation rules}~\cite{CasCerGasHer97,Fit72,GorPosTiu11,Sim94}.
+In this regard, $\prdia$ serves as a propagation rule proper.
+On the other hand, the new rules $\prexi$ and $\prexii$ serve as reachability rules, exhibiting the second kind of functionality mentioned above.

-Each rule $\prdia$, $\prexi$, and $\prexii$ relies on a side condition (see \dfn~\ref{def:side-conditions} below) that checks to see if a propagation path of a certain shape exists within the propagation graph of a labeled sequent.
-For a labeled sequent $\Lambda := \rel, \Gamma \sar \Delta$ and a semi-Thue system $\g$, such conditions typically involve a statement of the following form: \emph{There exists a propagation path $\ppath(w,u)$ from $w$ to $u$ in the propagation graph $\prgr{\rel}$ such that the string $\stra_{\ppath}(w,u)$ is in the language $\glang(\ques)$.} We will express this statement in a concise manner as shown below:
+Each rule $\prdia$, $\prexi$, and $\prexii$ relies on a side condition (see \dfn~\ref{def:side-conditions} below) that may check to see if a propagation path of a certain shape exists within the propagation graph of a labeled sequent.
+For a $\albet$-system $\g$ and a labeled sequent $\Lambda := \rel, \Gamma \sar \Delta$, such conditions typically involve a statement of the following form: \emph{There exists a propagation path $\ppath(w,u)$ from $w$ to $u$ in the propagation graph $\prgr{\rel}$ such that the string $\stra_{\ppath}(w,u)$ is in the language $\glang(\ques)$.} We express this statement in a more concise manner as shown below:

-In addition, $\prexi$ and $\prexii$ rely on an \emph{availability} notion (cf.~\cite{Fit14,Lyo21thesis}), which employs statements of the above shape.
+We remark that $\prexi$ and $\prexii$ also rely on \emph{availability} notions (cf.~\cite{Fit14,Lyo21thesis}), which employ statements of the above shape.